Humnasheen

-Humnasheen (or Hum Nasheen) is a 2013 Pakistani drama serial by Hum TV, which aired for the first time on 24 February 2013.
-Serial is directed by Siraj-ul-Haque and written by Syeda Shahla Shakoor.
-It is produced by Momina Duraid, stars are Adnan Siddiqui, Faiza Hasan, Arij Fatyma, Rija Ali, Humayun Ashraf and Raheel Butt.
+Humnasheen is a 2013 Pakistani drama television series that premiered on Hum TV on February 24, 2013.
+Directed by Siraj-ul-Haque and written by Syeda Shahla Shakoor, the series was produced by Momina Duraid.
+The cast includes Adnan Siddiqui, Faiza Hasan, Arij Fatyma, Rija Ali, Humayun Ashraf, and Raheel Butt.

+The series received backlash for depicting homosexuality in an episode of the series.